grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 To get the best performance out of k6, it's best to transpile the scripts outside of k6 using webpack.

-In this repository we have prepared an efficient transpilation scheme that produces performant ES5.1 code for k6.
+In [k6-hardware-benchmark](https://github.com/loadimpact/k6-hardware-benchmark) repository, we have prepared an efficient transpilation scheme that produces performant ES5.1 code for k6.

 Use it like this: